seancorfield/orm-blog/README.md

 orm-blog
 ========

-A very simple blog/cms built in ColdFusion using Framework 1 and ORM.
+A very simple blog/cms built in ColdFusion using FW/1 and ORM.